AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-172-->

-*  {{ site.data.var.ee }} no longer throws an error after you use the `addConfigurableProductsToCart` mutation to add a configurable product to a cart directly after changing the store view.
+*  Adobe Commerce no longer throws an error after you use the `addConfigurableProductsToCart` mutation to add a configurable product to a cart directly after changing the store view.

 <!--- ACP2E-176-->

-*  {{ site.data.var.ee }} no longer throws an error when you use the `addConfigurableProductsToCart` mutation to add a disabled child of a configurable product to the cart.
-Previously, {{ site.data.var.ee }} threw an integrity constraint violation error.
+*  Adobe Commerce no longer throws an error when you use the `addConfigurableProductsToCart` mutation to add a disabled child of a configurable product to the cart.
+Previously, Adobe Commerce threw an integrity constraint violation error.

 <!--- ACP2E-206-->